azangru/mysite/src/about.md

 My name is Andrey, and this website is my little personal space on the Internet.

 I work as a web developer — frontend, mostly.
-Earlier in my development career, I used to be guilty of easily falling for the hype, and getting excited by such words as _react, graphql, purescript, reasonml, rxjs,_ or _functional programming_.
+Earlier in my development career, I would easily fall for the hype and get excited by such words as _react, graphql, purescript, reasonml, rxjs,_ or _functional programming_.
 These days, I am more interested in a deeper understanding of the primitives of the web platform; and my interest is piqued by such words as _html, css, browser apis, web workers,_ or _web components_.
 Javascript and typescript remain my programming languages of choice.

 Now for a whirlwind tour around the site.
 For me, it serves the purpose of social media, only without the “social” part.
 The [diary](/diary/) section is something of a microblog (and tends to morph into a collection of useful links found during the day that I would like to be reminded about), while the [blog](/blog/) section takes care of lengthier scrivenings.
 No mechanism is provided for leaving comments.
 Hello Web 1.0, my old friend!